icure/medtech-docs/cockpit/how-to/4_how-to-manage-your-account.md

 # Managing your account

 You can access the details of your account from anywhere in Cockpit.
-For this, just click on the button on the top right of your screen, mentioning **Hey, <your_user_name> !**.
+For this, just click on the button on the top right of your screen, mentioning **Hey, YOUR_USER_NAME !**.

 In the dropdown will appear a few entries.
 Click on the button **Manage account** to see the details of your account and edit them.